 I bought my wedding dress this weekend!
 I thought it would be an anxiety-ridden, tempestuous, stressful occasion, but the 5th dress I tried on was simply the one.
 It was the exact opposite of what I had in mind, but as soon as you start trying on those frilly frocks something switches in your head.
 I knew I found the right dress when I impulsively held my hands up for a bridal bouquet as soon as my consultant zipped up the dress.

 Opportunity cost: whenever you make a choice you’re giving up all the potential options that you had before making that choice.
 Instead of gaining something you’re losing the perceived “freedom” of indecision.
-The more options the more your giving up by making a decision.
+The more options, the more you’re giving up by making a decision.

-I new that trying on a thousand dresses would only make me more critical and more stressed out.
-I’m very happy with my decision, and even more happy that the decision making process was easy and fun.
+I knew that trying on a thousand dresses would only make me more critical and more stressed out.
+I’m very happy with my decision, and even more happy that the decision-making process was easy and fun.

 Now here’s some practical advice for brides to be.
 If you are going to try on dresses any time soon, here are some tips:

 - Don’t go with a lot of people.
 I went with my friend and my mom.
-The more people you have the less they’ll have in common – just try to get 6 people to agree on a restaurant.
+The more people you have, the less they’ll have in common – just try to get six people to agree on a restaurant.

 - Get feedback on your personality.
 When I was choosing between two dresses, my mom and friend described how they saw me – romantic and whimsical.
 Once I heard that and agreed with it, I knew that the other dress was gorgeous, but it wasn’t me.